Stocks Retreat on Disappointing Earnings

 "You have your normal first-quarter seasonal issues," said David Donabedian, chief investment officer of CIBC Atlantic Trust Private Wealth Management, who cited the weaker-than-expected GDP reading from the first few months of the year, "but generally, the first-quarter earnings season gave equities a good boost."

-Government bonds edged higher Thursday, with the yield on the 10-year U.S. Treasury note slipping to 2.402%, according to Tradeweb, from 2.414% Wednesday.
+Government bonds edged higher, with the yield on the 10-year U.S. Treasury note slipping to 2.400% from 2.414% Wednesday.
 Yields fall as bond prices rise.

 (END) Dow Jones Newswires